maddada/zmux/README.md

 ## A Sloplanation by GPT 5.4:

-VS-AGENT-MUX turns VS Code into a fast multi-session terminal workspace.
+VSmux turns VS Code into a fast multi-session terminal workspace.
 It keeps up to nine shell sessions organized in a logical `3x3` grid, lets you show `1`, `2`, `3`, `4`, `6`, or `9` sessions at a time, and gives you quick layout switching between horizontal, vertical, and grid views.

-Unlike a normal terminal tab workflow, VS-AGENT-MUX is built for keeping several long-running agent, coding, or shell sessions alive and easy to jump between.
+Unlike a normal terminal tab workflow, VSmux is built for keeping several long-running agent, coding, or shell sessions alive and easy to jump between.
 Sessions can stay attached to the workspace across reloads and restarts, and the sidebar gives you a compact control surface for focusing, renaming, reordering, and managing them.

 ## What It Does